ioBroker/ioBroker.admin/README.md

 * (foxriver76) fixed issue if adapter readme is opened in new tab
 * (bluefox) corrected opening of custom tabs, e.g., for fullcalendar
 * (bluefox) allowed downloading of recursive folders

-### 6.7.0 (2023-08-02)
-* (foxriver76) display more specific information about docker installation on host card
-* (foxriver76) allowed downloading folders in files tab

-### 6.6.5 (2023-07-31)
-* (foxriver76) also show js-controller upgrade instructions if UI upgrade is available
-* (buefox/foxriver76) allow array values to be stored in custom editor
-* (foxriver76) fixed bug which prevented the creation of new objects
-* (bluefox/foxriver76) fixed bug which prevented opening adapter readme
-* (foxriver76) fixed ChipInput jsonConfig component

 ## License
 The MIT License (MIT)